B-Bounded cohomology and applications: Introduction

 \item[Q2.]
 Is $\Phi^*_{\B}(G)$ always injective?

 \item[Q3.]
 If $G$ is an $HF^{\infty}$ group, are the higher Dehn functions of $G$ ${\mathcal{P}}$-equivalent to the first Dehn function of $G$? \end{itemize}

 In fact, it was conjectured by the second author in \cite{O1} that the answer to the third question was ``yes", given that all known examples at the time suggested this to be the case.
-Nevertheless, one of the consequences of the results of this paper is {\bf\underbar{Theorem A}} The answer to each of these questions is ``no".
-Precisely, we show
+Nevertheless, one of the consequences of the results of this paper is